wax54/sams-tracker-website/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm start-server`

+Runs the server hosting the latest build of you're react App on port 5000.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The server will reload if you make edits.\
+You can use this with another terminal running `npm start` to see updates as you save

+### `npm production-start`

+Runs the server hosting the latest build of you're react App on port 5000.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+You will have to exit and restart to see edits to your server You will have to rebuild to see edits to your react app

 ### `npm test`

 Launches the test runner in the interactive watch mode.\